brennobemoura/brennobemoura/README.md

-### ❤️ In ethernal love with declarative programming
+### ❤️ In eternal love with declarative programming

 You can reach me at: